gazebosim/sdf_tutorials/composition/proposal.md

 As a conservative initial behavior, shadowing will not be permitted.
-This means that frames may only be referenced within their own scope, and cannot be referenced implicity in nested scopes.
+This means that frames may only be referenced within their own scope, and cannot be referenced implicitly in nested scopes.
 This ensures that each model is an explicit unit; any dependencies external to the model (but within the same file) will not be visible.
 Additionally, it avoids potential ambiguities (e.g. a parent frame with the same name as a sibling frame).